-Co-director of the Retirement Policy and Research Centre, University of Auckland Business School.
-Paper is work in progress and comments invited to s.stjohn@auckland.ac.nz
+1 Co-director of the Retirement Policy and Research Centre, University of Auckland Business School.
+The paper, originally presented at the Affording Our Futures Conference, 10-11 December 2012, is work in progress and comments are invited to s.stjohn@auckland.ac.nz.